Arvore Repo Hub

 └── API response format

-When a coding agent starts working on a repo with skills: [backend-nestjs], it reads the skill first.
+When the AI works on a repo with skills: [backend-nestjs], the editor surfaces that skill and the AI pulls it before writing code.
 The result is code that matches your existing codebase from the first attempt.

-Write skills for every framework and convention in your stack.
+Write skills for every framework and convention in your stack — and for cross-cutting capabilities like review, testing, and refinement.
 This is the highest-ROI activity for any team using AI development.

 Connect to real infrastructure